juspay/fencer/README.md

   subdirectory.
 The default value is `/srv/runtime_data/current`.
 - `RUNTIME_SUBDIRECTORY` - The directory with Fencer settings.
-- `RUNTIME_IGNOREDOTFILES` - A flag indicating whether to ignore files with names starting with a dot (hidden files on Linux-based systems and macOS).
+- `RUNTIME_IGNOREDOTFILES` - A flag indicating whether to ignore files and directories with names starting with a dot (hidden files on Linux-based systems and macOS).
 It can be `True` or `False`.
 The default value is `False`.
 - `GRPC_PORT` - The port to run the gRPC server on.
 Default is 8081.

 ## Developing